At a Glance

 - The chance to work alongside multidisciplinary teams of behaviour analysts, SEN teachers, and occupational therapists

-- Transport from central Guildford and Cranleigh to the school and back
+- Free Parking or transport from central Guildford and Cranleigh to the school and back

 Training & Development opportunities